BramEld/money_ball/README.md

 # Moneyball-COMM 493

 This repository contains the code for the COMM 493 project by Andrew Liu.
-To view the full project structure, please visit the projectstructure.md file in the repository.
+To view the full project structure, please visit the [Project Summary](https://github.com/andrewliu96/money_ball/blob/master/PROJECTSTRUCTURE.md).

 ## Setup Instructions